 Remember that treats should account for no more than 10% of your pup’s daily caloric intake.
 They won’t have the same nutritional value as a commercial diet.
 They are an effective training aid that you can better leverage in your favor if you limit how much your pet gets.

-Feeding your dog a high-quality diet that provides nutrients in the quantities that they need is the single best thing that you can do as a pet owner.
+Feeding your dog the correct amounts of a high-quality diet that provides nutrients in the quantities that they need is the single best thing that you can do as a pet owner.
 A good diet will offer an excellent foundation for growth and development while giving your pup the nutrition that they need to stay healthy and prevent disease.
 The essential takeaway is that the needs of canines are both similar and different from those of people.

-We recommend that you only feed foods formulated for your pup’s breed size and life stage.
 Feeding them people foods is a slippery slope of poor nutrition, deficiencies, and potential allergic reactions.

 Featured Image Credit: dneobr, Pixabay